DeepNinja07x/Covid-19_Stats/CONTRIBUTING.md

 -  Create pull requests
 [Try to Mention the related issue for your PR]
 <br/>
-// After Contributing add your name and GitHub handle at Contributors.md

 # How to Sync the Repo!

 ## Steps: